project2051/docker-workshop/02_Images/README.md

 Find in `/var/lib/docker/aufs/diff` your ubuntu image and check what it contains.

-Run bash in ubuntu container, and execute in / of this container `echo 'You Like Docker.
+Run bash in ubuntu container, and execute in `/` directory of this container `echo 'You Like Docker.
 Docker Likes You.' >> ./etc/issue`

 Try `docker run -it ubuntu cat /etc/issue`